Vatsim-Scandinavia/controlcenter/CONFIGURE.md

 | APP_LOGO | vatsca.svg | The logo of your subdivision, located in `public/images/logos` |
 | APP_LOGO_MAIL | vatsca-email.png | The logo of your subdivision, located in `public/images/logos` |

-To change the colors of your Control Center, change the following variables and run `npm run prod` in the container to rebuild.
+To change the colors of your Control Center, change the following variables and run `npm run build` in the container to rebuild.

 | Variable | Default value | Explanation |
 | ------- | --- | --- |